-- 3.4 Non-standard equipment, especially if incorporating novel or complex technology, should be evaluated at the vendor site prior to delivery as Factory Acceptance Testing (FAT). - 3.5 Prior to installation, equipment should be confirmed to comply with the URS/functional specification at the vendor site unless otherwise justified. - 3.6 Where appropriate and justified, documentation review and some tests could be performed at the FAT stage without the need to repeat on the pharmaceutical manufacturing site if it can be shown that the functionality is not affected by the transport and installation. - 3.7 FAT may be supplemented by the execution of a Site acceptance testing (SAT) following the receipt of equipment at the pharmaceutical manufacturing site.
+- 3.4 Equipment, especially if incorporating novel or complex technology, should be evaluated at the vendor prior to delivery. - 3.5 Prior to installation, equipment should be confirmed to comply with the URS/ functional specification at the vendor site unless otherwise justified. - 3.6 Where appropriate and justified, documentation review and some tests could be performed at the FAT stage without the need to repeat on site if it can be shown that the functionality is not affected by the transport and installation. - 3.7 FAT may be supplemented by the execution of a SAT following the receipt of equipment at the manufacturing site.